Alex

 We need to separate inflation caused by government intervention vs inflation caused by natural causes.

 Regarding inflation created by the government, in a Keynesian framework, a certain level of it as a tool for economic growth is justified because the increased spending and overall activity can boost the economy.
 But, from Friedman's monetarist perspective, any attempt to use inflation as a tool for economic management, including boosting exports, is inherently flawed.
 Friedman famously stated, "Inflation is always and everywhere a monetary phenomenon," arguing that inflation results from too much money chasing too few goods.
-He would caution against using inflation to gain short-term advantages, emphasizing the long-term stability offered by steady monetary growth.
+He would caution against using inflation to gain short-term advantages, emphasising the long-term stability offered by steady monetary growth.